top of page

 Não gostamos apenas de fazer o exercício “normal de preencher a lacuna com a preposição correta” - em vez disso, nós o integramos com uma atividade de escuta e discussão.

 What was he/she talking about?
-Discuss with your teacher.
+Discuss with your tutor.

 Now, WITHOUT listening again complete the text below with the correct prepositions.
-Your teacher will make conversation while you do it asking questions about if you agree or not.
+Your tutor will make conversation while you do it asking questions about if you agree or not.

-A new report shows what life might be like _____ 100 years _____ now.
-It describes skyscrapers that are much taller than today's buildings, underwater 'bubble' cities, and holidays _____ space.
-The report is _____ Samsung's SmartThings.
-It asked experts _____ space, architecture, and city planners to give their ideas _____ life _____ 2116.
-They said the way we live, work and play will be totally different to how we do these things today.
-The experts said that 25 years ago, people could not imagine how the Internet and smartphones would change our lives.
-The Internet has revolutionized the way we communicate, learn and do daily things.
-The experts said the changes _____ the next century would be even more unbelievable.
+A new report shows what life might be like ____ 100 years ____ now.
+It describes skyscrapers that are much taller than today's buildings, underwater “bubble” cities, and holidays ____ space.
+The report was carried out ____ Samsung.
+It asked experts ____ space technology, architecture, and urban planning to give their ideas ____ life in 100 years from now.
+They said the way we live, work, and relax will be totally different ____ how we do these things today.
+The experts said that 25 years ago, people could not imagine how artificial intelligence, the Internet of Things, and smartphones would change our lives.
+These innovations have transformed the way we communicate, learn, and do daily things.
+The experts said the changes ____ the next century would be even more astonishing.

-Researchers questioned 2,000 adults _____ the predictions they thought were most likely to happen _____ the future.
-They predicted that _____ the future, few people will go to an office but will work _____ home and have virtual work meetings.
-People will have advanced 3D printers that will let you download a design _____ furniture or a food recipe and then 'print' the sofa, table or pizza _____ home.
-There will also be less need _____ visits to the doctor.
-We will all have a home health capsule that will tell us what the problem is and give us treatment.
-We will also be going into space _____ holidays and to get resources that we have used _____ on Earth.
+Researchers questioned 2,000 adults ____ the predictions they thought were most likely ____ happen in the future.
+They predicted that in the future, only a few people will go to an office to work and that most will work ____ home or in virtual reality environments.
+People will have advanced 3D printers that will let you download a design ____ furniture, clothes, or a food recipe and then ‘print’ the sofa, shirt, or pizza ____ home.
+There will also be less need ____ visits to the doctor.
+We will all have AI-powered health pods that will tell us what the problem is and give us treatment.
+We will also be going into space ____ holidays and to get resources that we have used ____ on Earth.
 A prediction that was missing was whether people would still need to study English.

 Listen again to check your answers.
 Remember that different prepositions can be used sometimes.